 Every effort should be made to avoid family holidays during term time as this both disrupts the child's education and reduces learning time.
 Parents/Guardians should inform the school by letter of the dates before going on holiday.
-Such absence will be authorised only in exceptional circumstances.
+Such absence will be authorised only in exceptional circumstances but will always be recorded.